skip to Main Content

 But there are a few side effects such as dizziness, exhaustion, mild blood drainage, tender or congested sinuses a week following the procedure.
 There is no need to worry since these effects wear out after a few days.
 In case you feel some irritation, discomfort, or mild inflammation in your sinus passageways, suitable over-the-counter anti-inflammatory medications can work to ease these conditions.

-Say Goodbye to Chronic Sinusitis with Balloon Sinuplasty at Boise ENT
+Say Goodbye to Chronic Sinusitis with In-Office Balloon Sinuplasty at Boise ENT Sinus & Snoring Specialists

 Chronic sinusitis is uncomfortable and frustrating.
-Boise ENT is home to highly qualified and experienced ENT specialist Don J Beasley, MD.
-Our entire team is here to ensure you get the best and most personalized care for your sinusitis.
-Contact Boise ENT for a consultation to learn if balloon sinuplasty surgery is recommended for your chronic sinusitis.
+Boise ENT Sinus & Snoring Specialists is home to highly qualified and experienced ENT specialist Don J Beasley, MD.
+Our entire team is here to ensure you get the most personalized care for your sinusitis and strive to provide the very best balloon sinuplasty services.
+Contact Boise ENT Sinus & Snoring Specialists for a consultation to learn if balloon sinuplasty surgery is recommended for your chronic sinusitis.

 Instructions For In-Office Balloon Sinuplasty